Keith SARGENT

 ·

-[n.b. has undertaken both Heightened Emergency and First Aid Training (HEFAT) and Heightened Emergency Awareness Training (HEAT) courses, and is security cleared]
+[Heightened Emergency and First Aid (HEFAT) and Hostile Environment Awareness (HEAT) trained, and security (SC) cleared]

 EMPLOYMENT